1968 Shelby Dual Serial Numbers

 One of the more interesting features of cars produced early in the 1968 model year is the dual serial number.

-use these unique codes throughout the model year.
+use these unique numbers throughout the model year.

 The first number is the Ford Vehicle Identification number.
 By studying the 1997 Shelby American World Registry, it has been determined